How to Play Step by Step

 - Ending turns without checking the Mexican Train

-Avoiding these mistakes makes the game smoother and more enjoyable for everyone.
+Avoiding these issues makes the game smoother and more enjoyable.

 Choosing the Right Domino Set